Davy Crockett timeline from 1786 to 1836 and beyond

 With this big move, the couple and their children are well on their way to living the American dream.

 Despite the economic panic of 1819 that lead to large-scale bankruptcies and high unemployment due to excessive land speculation and loose lending policies, the Crocketts will end the decade full of optimism.
-Not only are they engaging in promising new business ventures, David Crockett seems to be destined for a successful career in politics.
+Not only are they engaging in promising new business ventures, Davy Crockett seems to be destined for a successful career in politics.

 In these days, it was not uncommon for many statesman to launch their political careers by campaigning for a position in the local militia.
 It was a long held belief from proponents of the Jeffersonian ideology that a standing army was dangerous to democratic republics.
 The need for a powerful standing army was not felt until the war of 1812 where the South West theater had to rely on militia who fought bravely, but were ill equipped and underfed.